-It should be a first-rate choice for enthusiast-oriented photographers who want to upgrade their compact camera to a more sophisticated DSLR, and also want better ISO performance, higher quality Full HD video, and excellent resolution photos.
+It should be a first-rate choice for enthusiast-oriented photographers who want to upgrade their compact camera to a more sophisticated DSLR and want better ISO performance, higher quality Full HD video, and excellent resolution photos.

 So all these features make it a sure-fire winner and justify its position on my all-time fav list.